Cher-Ae Heights Indian Community of the Trinidad Rancheria: Reservation

 The Trinidad Rancheria (41°03′15″N 124°07′49″W) is a federally recognized ranchería occupying three parcels of land with a total area of over 80 acres. in Humboldt County.
 It was established in 1906 to house homeless local California Indians.
 An additional 60 acres of land was purchased for the rancheria in 1908.
 The Rancheria's lands are within Yurok ancestral territory.

 Economic development

 The Cher-Ae Heights Indian Community owns and operates the Cher-Ae Heights Casino, Sunrise Deli, Seascape Restaurant, Trinidad pier, Sunset Restaurant, Firewater Lounge, and all are located in Trinidad.

 Culture

 The Cher-Ae Heights Indian Community of the Trinidad Rancheria is a Federally Recognized Indian Tribe.
 They are a tribe of historic Yurok Origin and have tribal member families who are direct lineal descendants of Yurok villages.
 They continue to practice their culture and preserve their language, and are actively involved in traditional ceremonies.

 Education

-The ranchería is served by the Trinidad Union Elementary School District and Northern Humboldt Union High School District.
+The Rancheria is served by the Trinidad Union Elementary School District and Northern Humboldt Union High School District.